Mulled Wine With Cinnamon And Brandy

 There are numerous ways to make a delicious mulled wine, so use your taste preferences to guide you.
 My recipe is rather traditional and uses orange and vanilla.
 Because mulling wine hides the taste of wine a bit, the trick to making your own is not to select a delicate wine such as Pinot Noir.
 Think big and bold when making your wine selection.
 Full-bodied red wines such as Malbec or Syrah can maximize the flavor.

 If you’re not a red wine drinker, no worries, mulled wine can also be made with white wine—just be sure to opt for an aromatic, flavorful white such as a Muscat or Viognier.
-For the kiddos, you skip the wine (and booze) and mull a combination of apple and/or grape juice, which is a fun kid-friendly beverage option especially for big holiday gathering.
+For the kiddos, you skip the wine (and booze) and mull a combination of apple and/or grape juice, which is a fun kid-friendly beverage option, especially for big holiday gatherings.
 For a great mulled grape juice recipe for kids check out this link.
 If you have never had mulled wine before this is the perfect recipe for you to try, and it makes a great addition to any holiday celebration.